Ronald Bosma

 This post is the second in a series on working with client certificates in Azure API Management.
 Throughout the series, I’ll cover both the validation of client certificates in API Management and how to connect to backends with mTLS (mutual TLS) using client certificates.

 While Azure’s official documentation provides excellent guidance on setting up client certificates via the Azure Portal, this series takes it a step further.
-We’ll dive into utilizing Bicep and other essential tools, like the Azure CLI, to automate the entire deployment process.
+We’ll dive into using Bicep to automate the process.

 Topics covered in this series:

-In this second post, we expand on the solution introduced in the previous post.
-We’ll deploy API Management inside a virtual network, positioning it behind an application gateway.
-Utilizing an application gateway (or similar resource) in this manner is a common approach because it can provide load balancing capabilities and enhanced control over inbound and outbound traffic.
-Additionally, the Web Application Firewall (WAF) provides improved security by protecting against common web-based attacks and vulnerabilities, such as SQL injection and cross-site scripting (XSS).
+In this second post, we expand on the solution introduced in the previous post, but this time an Application Gateway is positioned in front of API Management instead of calling it directly.
+Using an Application Gateway (or similar resource) this way is a common approach because it can provide load balancing capabilities and enhanced control over inbound and outbound traffic.
+Additionally, the Web Application Firewall (WAF) feature provides improved security by protecting against common web-based attacks and vulnerabilities, such as SQL injection and cross-site scripting (XSS).

 Table of Contents